-The gas tank is secured by two knurled black plastic nuts under the rear of the tank and a horizontal tube with a rubber cover at the front of the tank.
+The gas tank is secured by two knurled black plastic nuts under the rear of the tank and a horizontal half-round bracket with a rubber cover at the front of the tank.
 But, you already knew that, right? :-).

 Remove Seat & Seat Cowling

-Here is documentation about how I removed the seat and the seat cowling from the seat.
+Here is documentation about how I removed the seat and then removed the seat cowling from the seat.